- Station d'Ecologie Théorique et Expérimentale, CNRS, Moulis, France

-- Behaviour & Ethology, Dispersal & Migration, Evolutionary ecology, Experimental ecology, Habitat selection, Phenotypic plasticity, Population ecology, Spatial ecology, Metacommunities & Metapopulations, Theoretical ecology
+- Behaviour & Ethology, Community ecology, Competition, Dispersal & Migration, Eco-evolutionary dynamics, Evolutionary ecology, Experimental ecology, Freshwater ecology, Habitat selection, Landscape ecology, Maternal effects, Microbial ecology & microbiology, Phenotypic plasticity, Population ecology, Spatial ecology, Metacommunities & Metapopulations, Theoretical ecology, Thermal ecology

 Gene expression plasticity and frontloading promote thermotolerance in Pocillopora corals